The SamSara Story

 There is another dimension to our fashion line that cannot be found anywhere else.
 Because our fabrics are 100% sourced from the Himalayas - and because they’re handmade using traditional methods - they possess a spirit.
 They are truly enlightened fashion.

-Samsara Gear burst into the upscale fashion market on Thanksgiving 2019 for woman who wish to be elegant, grounded and sophisticated.
+Samsara Gear burst into the upscale fashion market on Thanksgiving 2019 for woman who wish to be elegant, individual and sophisticated.
 We found gold in the Kingdom of Bhutan- golden threads hand loomed just as the woman of Bhutan have done for 800 years.
-After several visits to Bhutan we have established hundreds of proprietary relationships with weavers. families, designers and political officials responsible for preserving the precious weaving tradition.We have exclusive distribution agreements with selected designers and have proprietary sources of supply for fabric that we give to our tailors in the USA to shape our clothing for the USA market.
+After several visits to Bhutan we have established hundreds of proprietary relationships with weavers, families, designers and political officials responsible for preserving the precious weaving tradition.We have exclusive distribution agreements with selected designers and have proprietary sources of supply for fabric that we give to our tailors in the USA to shape our clothing for the USA market.
 We have cracked the code on how to export from this land locked Shangri La.
 As such, we are the world's only designer and importer of textiles from Bhutan.

 Samsara Gear was born out of a relationship between a father and a daughter.
 Alex died in June 2016 by suicide at 32 after a twenty-year battle with an eating disorder.
 Her father, Frank, became determined to focus awareness about the perils of an eating disorder.
 He also wanted to raise funds to provide educational resources and foster medical research about the underlining causes of eating disorders.
 But how?